curityio/freja-eid-authenticator/README.rst

 If none of these attributes above are returned, the authentication will fail and the user will be redirected to the authentication endpoint so they may try a different authenticator (if configured) or try to login again.

+Note: When QR Code is enabled, the authenticator will try to autostart the Freja e-id mobile app.
+This can be disabled by overriding the template `freja-eid/authenticate/wait.vm` and removing the parsing of `authentication-app-launcher` fragment.
+In case the authenticator is to be used by a specific mobile app, it is possible to override `freja-eid/handle-auto-start-uri.vm` to pass an extra parameter to the url so the Freja e-id application can go back to the original application.

 Testing Instructions
 """"""""""""""""""""